 Higher Return on Investment (ROI):

-Coming Full Circle: How to Integrate Your Efforts
+Coming Full Circle: How to Integrate Your Marketing Efforts

 Remember that really fancy phrase we used earlier?
 About creating an “omnichannel experience” for your consumers?
 Let’s jump back to that, for a quick second.